Pyongyang To 'Permanently' Shut Border With South Korea

 However, state media made no mention of such action in a report on Wednesday announcing a new defence chief.

-It said it had sent a telephone message to US forces to "prevent any misjudgement and accidental conflict".
+It said it had sent a telephone message to US forces to "prevent any misjudegement and accidental conflict".

 The border between the two Koreas is one of the most heavily militarised in the world, although it failed to prevent a North Korean from crossing to the South in August.